 In 1987 Ayesha’s family moved away from London.
 Ayesha and Kwesi spent the rest of their childhood and teenage years growing up in Strood in Kent, which is part of the Medway Towns.
 On many levels Medway was a far stretch from the School in Soho where they had begun.
 Needless to say, it was less diverse.
 However, they settled easily and consider Medway to be very much a part of who they are.
 They both attended primary schools in Strood and went to grammar school in Rochester.

 Ayesha left the south of England to study law at Hull University graduating with a 2:1 Bachelor of Law degree.
-She spends an ERASMUS year at the University of Antwerp in Belgium gaining credits in International and European Legal Studies.
+She spent an ERASMUS year at the University of Antwerp in Belgium gaining credits in International and European Legal Studies.

 Kwesi Casely-Hayford has been committed to football for as long as Ayesha can remember.
 He is now a Football Manager, UEFA- A-Licence Coach, and founder of Jus Ball Performance.